Senator Bostleman is a solid conservative

-As a former Senator, I have been watching the District 23 race for legislature with much interest.
-I am writing to give Senator Bruce Bostelman of Brainard my full endorsement for re-election this fall.
+As a former senator, I have been watching the District 23 race for legislature with much interest.
+I am writing to give Sen. Bruce Bostelman of Brainard my full endorsement for re-election this fall.

 I urge the people of District 23 to join me in supporting Senator Bostelman's re-election on Tuesday, Nov.
 3.